For quick reference, here's a table comparing Prehired to everyone else.

 How many people have landed jobs?
 We've got hundreds, with many videos, screenshots, and full names so you can find the people on LinkedIn and elsewhere to verify they're real.

 How long does the average member take to land a job?
 The average member takes about 12 weeks from starting the Prehired program to land a job offer they like.
-That pace requres putting in 1 hour per day, on average.
+That pace requires putting in a little more than 1 hour per day, on average.

 How exactly do people get jobs?
 Unlike other career trainers, we don't demand you move to drop you in any company we want to after your training.